Introduction to Muséum national d'histoire naturelle

 Cut down your travel time to Muséum national d'histoire naturelle and indulge in exceptional comfort and amenities by staying at these carefully selected, top-rated hotels.

-For the ultimate luxury stay near Muséum national d'histoire naturelle, the 5-star L'Hotel Du Collectionneur is a top choice, nestled just 3.5 miles (5.6 km) from Muséum national d'histoire naturelle.
+For the ultimate luxury stay near Muséum national d'histoire naturelle, the 5-star InterContinental Paris - Le Grand is a top choice, nestled just 2.4 miles (3.9 km) from Muséum national d'histoire naturelle.
 Expect world-class service, spacious rooms with high-end furnishings, gourmet dining options, and a concierge ready to cater to your every need.
-This hotel promises an unforgettable stay, with rates starting at 518 EUR per night.
+This hotel promises an unforgettable stay, with rates starting at 502 EUR per night.

-If a 4-star hotel is more your style, check out the chic citizenM Paris Charles de Gaulle Airport Hotel, only 14.5 miles (23.3 km) from the museum.
+If a 4-star hotel is more your style, check out the chic citizenM Paris Gare de Lyon, only 0.4 miles (0.6 km) from the museum.
 Offering a perfect balance of elegance and comfort, this hotel features stylish rooms, high-quality amenities, and attentive service.
-One night at this hotel costs from 129 EUR per night.
+One night at this hotel costs from 135 EUR per night.

 Explore all your options below to find the perfect hotel near Muséum national d'histoire naturelle, or check out best places to stay in Paris for more inspiration.